MileHacker Logo

 Water & Energy

-Be mindful of water and energy usage in your accommodation.
+Conserve water and power usage in your accommodation.
 Take shorter showers, turn off lights and air conditioning when leaving your room.

 Eco-Friendly Operators

-Select tour operators for Barrier Reef and natural reserve excursions who show commitment to eco-friendly practices.
+Select tour operators for Barrier Reef and natural reserve excursions who show commitment to eco-eco-friendly habits.

 Wildlife & Nature Respect